 - Limit access to your Executors.

-You can limit access to the kind of responsibilities your Digital Executors would have on accounts and data.
-Perhaps there are some files/accounts that you would like no one to see, thereby limiting access to the person who would execute your Will.
+You can limit access to the responsibilities your Digital Executors would have on accounts and data.
+Perhaps there are some files you would like no one to see, limiting access to the person who would execute your will.

 - Store Your Social Media Will

-Your Social Media Will should be kept along with the Will for your Digital Assets or any other Will.
+Your Social Media Will should appear with the will for your Digital Assets or any other Will.
 Assign a place for it by entrusting it to someone who would take care of it along with your Digital Estate Plan.

 - Mention ALL your Social Media accounts

-This one goes without saying, you should mention ALL your accounts.
-It would be easy to access and manage the account for your family members.
-Whether you are inactive or have stopped using it, make sure to mention all your Social Media accounts.
+This one goes without saying; you should mention all your accounts.
+It would be easy to access and manage for your family members.
+Whether you are inactive or have stopped using it, list all your Social Media accounts.

 - Update Your Will Regularly

-A Social Media Will can be updated every 4-5 years, such as after important life events, changes in passwords, or if you deleted any accounts.
-You can change the contents of your Will according to your comfort and add/remove the content as you see fit.
+A Social Media Will needs updating every 4-5 years, such as after significant life events, changes in passwords, or if you deleted any accounts.
+You can change the contents of your will according to your comfort and add/remove the content as you see fit.